Electronic-sniffing dog helps in pedophilia arrest in Mexico - NewsBreak

 “Our understanding was that he was entertaining offers from other people who wanted to go into business with him,” apparently to sell or monetize a trove of sexually explicit material involving young children, Osborne said.
 “He was talking that he needed money.”

 The problem was that he has caught at a bus stop — not at his home — and nobody knew were he was living.
-Nobody knew where he could have stashed any child sexual abuse material, which is usually held in digital form.
+Nobody knew where he could have stashed any child porn, which is usually held in digital form.

 City prosecutors used a network of street surveillance cameras to trace Maatman's movements back to a dingy apartment he was renting on the city's rough east side.
 Tall and with reddish hair, the Dutchman stood out in that area.